listlfa/rpi-ArchOwncloudViaPuppet/README.md

 Arch Linux runng Owncloud on the RaspberryPi, contained within Docker, managed by Puppet.
 Includes storage to external USB.

+If you have suggestions please use GitHub and create and edit and Pull Request.
+It's free, relatively quick, and relatively easy, and most importantly shows everyone your good work.

 These are my instructions for my environment; I recommend you read through everything once and note where your environment is different first, before you attemp to do anything.

 ## Contents